Bad Company: Original Paul Rodgers era (1973–1982)

-Bad Company was formed in Albury, Surrey.
+Bad Company was formed in Westminster, London.
 It consisted of four seasoned musicians: two former members of Free, singer Paul Rodgers and drummer Simon Kirke; former Mott the Hoople guitarist Mick Ralphs; and ex-King Crimson bassist Boz Burrell.
 The band signed to Swan Song Records/Atlantic Records in North America, and with Island Records in other countries.
-(Island Records had until that time been the UK home to both Free and King Crimson, as well as to Mott the Hoople for their first four albums; Atlantic, in turn, released King Crimson's and Mott's early albums in the US through a licensing agreement with Island).
+(Island Records had until that time been the UK home to both Free and King Crimson, as well as to Mott the Hoople for their first four albums; Atlantic, in turn, released King Crimson's and Mott's early albums in the US through a licensing agreement with Island.)
 Atlantic/Warner Music would later acquire the non-North American rights to the band's catalogue.

 Contrary to speculation that singer Paul Rodgers named the band after the Jeff Bridges film Bad Company, Rodgers stated in an interview with Spinner.com that the idea came from a book of Victorian morals that showed a picture of an innocent child looking up at an unsavoury character leaning against a lamp post.
 The caption read "beware of bad company".

 The band's 1974 debut album, Bad Company, was recorded at Headley Grange, Hampshire, in Ronnie Lane's Mobile Studio.
 The album reached number one on the Billboard 200 in the US, and number 3 in the UK Albums Chart, spending 25 weeks in the UK charts.
 The album has been certified five times platinum in the US, and became the 46th–best-selling album of the 1970s.
 The singles "Can't Get Enough" and "Movin' On" reached No. 5 and No. 19 on the Billboard Hot 100.

-In 1975 their second album, Straight Shooter, reached No. 3 in both the UK and the US, and also went platinum in the US.
+In 1975, their second album, Straight Shooter, reached No. 3 in both the UK and the US and also went platinum in the US.
 The album also spawned two hit singles, "Good Lovin' Gone Bad" at No. 36 and the slower "Feel Like Makin' Love" at No. 10.